Chapter 15 : Quidditch

 So, what in the world was he doing here?

 “If he doesn’t stop following me around I swear I am going to—”

 “Sirrah!”
 Leighton stopped me; I looked to see her staring at me as if I were the most clueless person on earth.

 “I don’t think he’s here to bother you, I think he’s here to play Quidditch,” she stated informatively.

 I glared at her and then focused my attention back to James.

-currently surrounded by what appeared to be members of his own team, and, if that didn’t give it away, they were
+He was currently surrounded by what appeared to be members of his own team, and, if that didn’t give it away, they were all carrying broomsticks.

 “So?”
 I stated defensively, crossing my arms over my chest as I turned back to Leighton.
 “He still shouldn’t be here.
 You know, it is just like those Gryffindors to come down here without even thinking that maybe another team had already reserved the pitch.”